2022 Courage Award Winner

 Supporting the National Courage House Network

-The Seattle Seahawks are proud to support Childhaven, a member of the National Courage House Network.
+The Seattle Seahawks are proud to support Akin, a member of the National Courage House Network.